Ken Feltman, moderator

 Peter E. Feltman has spent 24 years working in Washington.
 While working for the Chairman of a Senate Banking Subcommittee, he worked on two landmark bills, FIRREA and the FDIC Improvement Act of 1991.
-He assisted Illinois municipalities and colleges and universities gain federal funding.
+He assisted Illinois municipalities, colleges and universities gain federal funding.

 Later, as an editor with a leading publisher of financial information, he worked on several key bills, including Dodd-Frank, Sarbanes-Oxley, Gramm-Leach-Bliley, the U.S.A.
 Patriot Act, bankruptcy measures and various tax issues related to the financial, securities and commodities industries.

 His work has been cited by a Harvard Business School professor and he has been invited to speak with college journalism students.
 He is an authority on how policy begins, develops in Congress, is implemented through the agency rulemaking process and, finally, is subject to court challenges.
 He has followed a number of issues from their introduction in Congress, enactment into law, through the agency rulemaking process and all the way to the Supreme Court.

 He has interviewed key policy makers including members of Congress, senior officials at the Treasury Department, the heads of the SEC, the FDIC, the CFTC and various trade associations.